 Fuchsia.
 Teal.
 Raspberry.
 Copper.
 Geometry.
 Symmetry.
 Chevrons.
-What could those colors and motifs possibly have to do with rug making?
-They are a sampling of the artfully combined components that resulted in the unique creations known as Art Deco rugs.
+What could those colors and motifs possibly have to do with making Chinese Art Deco rugs?
+They are a sampling of the artfully combined components that resulted in the unique creations produced in China during the 1920s and 30s, until the Japanese invasion of China in 1939.
 The term Art Deco refers to the style launched at the 1925 Paris World’s Fair Exhibition of Modern and Industrial Decorative Art where it exploded into the design and arts community — and rug making was no exception.

 Carpets provided the perfect canvas to display the geometric and angular shapes, symmetrical patterns, chevron borders and resplendent colors of Art Deco.
 Americans embraced the look with enthusiasm and, as expected, their demand necessitated supply.
 Art Deco rugs introduced a new, nonrestrictive color palette.
 Bright, never-before-used combinations were the new trend.
 The soft blue of traditional Chinese rugs was replaced by a more vibrant lapis blue, while the traditional calm gold gave way to varying shades of ochre.
 Peridot (green), raspberry, plum, purple and teal also became popular.